dlu-ch/dlb/doc/faq.rst

 - https://pypi.org/project/bold/ (Python, C-centric)
 - https://pypi.org/project/buildit/ (Python, .ini-file syntax to describe rules)
 - `Bruce Eckel's builder.py <https://www.artima.com/weblogs/viewpost.jsp?thread=241209>`_ (Python)

-Of these, SCons and doit are closest to the goals of this project.

 Tools based on directory structure